evajavadev/ExamplesOnBuilderPattern/README.md

 <br>

-My own *simple definition* of what a builder pattern does, is just that its `Builder class` replaces most of the `setters`.
-And this is great when for example a complex object needs to create several different representations.
-Using the same construction proccess.
+My own *simple definition* of what a builder pattern does, is that its `Builder class` replaces `setters`.
+This is great when for example a complex object needs to create several different representations, using the same construction proccess.

 The purpose can be to protect the data, so only the `Builder` knows the specifics.